Maryland National Guard Readiness Program JFHQ

 APG, MD 21012

-Family Readiness Group (FRG)
+Solder & Family Readiness Group (SFRG)

-Your unit Family Readiness Group is a formally recognized and chartered volunteer group of unit family members and loved ones, supported by unit officers and enlisted personnel.
+Your unit Soldier and Family Readiness Group is a formally recognized and chartered volunteer group of unit family members and loved ones, supported by unit officers and enlisted personnel.
 The group provides information to and support for families and members of the unit, especially during periods of separation.
-Knowing that the FRG is there to help when the Service Member is away can be a big relief.
-Anyone with a connection to the unit is welcome to be a part of the FRG: Spouses, parents, children, siblings, grandparents, friends, significant others, aunts, uncles, etc. Your level of involvement is strictly up to you depending upon your personal interests, time, and commitment.
+Knowing that the SFRG is there to help when the Service Member is away can be a big relief.
+Anyone with a connection to the unit is welcome to be a part of the SFRG: Spouses, parents, children, siblings, grandparents, friends, significant others, aunts, uncles, etc. Your level of involvement is strictly up to you depending upon your personal interests, time, and commitment.

-What does an FRG do?
+What does an SFRG do?

 - Serve as a point of contact for families throughout the deployment cycle